Last Updated on August 25, 2023

 Baiyang Waterfall Trail

-Part of Taroko National Park, this 2 km long trail is known for its many tunnels.
+Part of the Taroko Gorge, this 2 km long trail is known for its many tunnels and is one of the best places to visit in Hualien County.
 Some of them feel like being in a cave, so bring a flashlight.
 As always in Taroko, the landscape is spectacular.

 Yan Zi Kou or Swallow Grotto

 A must-add to your Hualien itinerary, this small trail is around 1 km, and most of it is along the road.
-The rock formations there, are a must-see, it’s like small caves and tunnels.
-It’s a really unique place, walking along the gorge, you’ll see hundreds of small holes on the opposite rocks, made by erosion and where swallows live.
+The rock formations there, are a must-see Hualien tourist spot, it’s like small caves and tunnels.
+It’s a really unique place, walking along the gorge, you’ll see hundreds of small holes on the opposite rocks, made by erosion, and where swallows live.

 Tunnel of the Nine Turns

 One of the trails where you’ll get the more spectacular views with the cliffs facing each other.
-The path is only 700 meters, and a tunnel has been built so that the visitors can view the rock folds, and the joints and faults of the marble cliffs.
+The path is only 700 meters, and a tunnel has been built so that visitors can view the rock folds and the joints and faults of the marble cliffs.

 Changchun Temple Trail